MichalDakowicz/notes/angielski/klasa2/revision-6.10.md

 3. Jeśli nie weźmiesz taksówki, spóźnisz się na koncert. - Unless you take a taxi, you will be late for the concert.

 4. Ona nie poszła by na zakupy, gdyby nie miała pieniędzy. - She wouldn't go shopping unless she had money.

+### WISH/IF ONLY

+1. I'm not verry good at maths.
+I wish I were better at it.

+2. My car broke down again.
+I wish it didn't break down so often.

+3. I don't have any coffee left.
+I wish I had some.

+4. It's raining and I forgot my umbrella.
+I wish I hadn't forgotten it.

+5. She cannot come to the gatthering tonight.
+I wish she could come.

+#### POLISH-ENGLISH

+1. Szkoda że nie mam więcej czasu na czytanie. - I wish I had more time for reading.

+2. Gdybym tylko wiedział o korku uliczny, wyszedłbym wcześniej. - If only I had known about the traffic jam, I would have left earlier.

+#### QUESTION/ANSWER

+1. What do you wish you could do, that you can't do now? - I wish I could speak Russian.

+2. Is there something you regret doing last weekend? - I regret nothing.

+3. What whould you change about your daily routine? - I would like to wake up earlier.

+4. Is there a skill you wish you had? - I wish I could learn very quickly.

+5. What do you often say? - I often say "".

+6. What would you say to a person you admire? - I would say "Hello".